 But then they would never raise this issue in the United States Congress if it was not a presidential election year.

-They would never be saying we're gonna put forward if they put forward a bill in a democratic controlled House of Representatives, a Democratic controlled House of Representatives put forward a bill for illegal immigration immigrants to the United States or illegal aliens in the United States getting universal health care.
+They would never be saying we're going to put forward, have they put forward a bill in a Democratic-controlled House of Representatives, a Democratic-controlled House of Representatives, put forward a bill for illegal immigrants to the United States, or illegal aliens in the United States getting universal health care or getting any kind of medical coverage.

-It wasn't that long ago, Jay, before the Democrat Party held every chamber of government for a two solid years and you didn't see this happen.
+It wasn't that long ago, Jay, before the Democrat Party held every chamber of government for two solid years and you didn't see this happen.

-Actually, the current president, President Trump, uh did propose a legislative proposal to address comprehensive immigration reform that included many things that people on both sides of the aisle in Washington, D.C. said they wanted.
+Actually, the current president, President Trump, did propose a legislative proposal to address comprehensive immigration reform that included many things that people on both sides of the aisle in Washington, D.C. said they wanted.

 Jay, he has spent the entire campaign running away from his record.

-You would think that his lane would be to run on record and experience, but he has been running so far to the left and away from his record in order to try to appease the base.
+No, but he has been running so far to the left and away from his record in order to try to appease the base.

-Um I think he made a mistake there, honestly.
+I think he made a mistake there, honestly.

 He plagiarized again.